 CLICK FOR HISTORICAL TOMBSTONE FIRES & MORE>

-Each time, after a fire devastation, Tombstone rebuilt.
+After each fire devastation, Tombstone rebuilt.
 The people were determined to keep this little town alive!

 With Tombstone's appointment as County Seat of the new Cochise County, the Board of Supervisors wanted a proper county courthouse.
 They decided to build at the Southwest corner of Toughnut & 3rd Streets.